-A project of the size and scale of the Metro Tunnel Project cannot be built without some impact on the surrounding area.
-We are committed to minimising the impacts of construction and operation of the new twin tunnels as much as possible.
+The Metro Tunnel Project is on a huge scale, and can’t be built without some impact on the surrounding area.
+We’re committed to minimising the impacts of construction and operation of the new twin tunnels as much as possible.

-The Metro Tunnel Project is being delivered in accordance with strict Environmental Performance Requirements (EPRs) that apply for construction and operation of the new twin tunnels.
-The amount of vibration and ground-borne noise that may occur at properties located near the path of the tunnel boring machines (TBMs) must comply with the EPRs.
+The project is being delivered in accordance with strict Environmental Performance Requirements (EPRs).
+The amount of vibration and ground-borne noise that can occur at properties along the path of the tunnel boring machines (TBMs) must comply with these requirements.

-Ground-borne noise is noise heard within a building that is generated by vibration transmitted through the ground into a structure.
+Ground-borne noise is noise heard within a building that is generated by vibration transmitted through the ground into the building.
 It is often referred to as ‘regenerated noise’.
-Groundborne noise is measured by a sound meter.
+Ground-borne noise is measured by a sound meter.

-Prior to tunnelling, comprehensive geological testing and environmental assessments are undertaken.
-Property condition surveys will be offered to properties based on an environmental assessment.
+We undertook comprehensive geological testing and environmental assessments prior to starting tunnelling.
+Property condition surveys have been undertaken based on an environmental assessment.

 Managing noise and vibration during tunnel construction

-During construction, vibration is generated by the operation of the TBM as it digs through the ground.
-The level of noise and vibration generated will depend on the ground conditions.
+As each tunnel boring machine digs through the ground it generates vibration and noise.
+The level of noise and vibration depends on the ground conditions.
 It is not possible to completely eliminate vibration generated by the TBMs as they build the twin tunnels.

-Residents and businesses located near tunnelling will be contacted by the Project team prior to TBMs approaching their property.
+Residents and businesses along the tunnel alignment are contacted by the project team prior to TBMs approaching their property.

 Managing noise and vibration during tunnel operation